Automated Reporting Tools: Insights in 2024

 5. Zoho Analytics

-Zoho Analytics (formerly Zoho Reports) is a self-service business intelligence and analytics platform that integrates seamlessly with other Zoho products like Zoho CRM and Zoho Books.
+Zoho Analytics (formerly Zoho Reports) is a self-service business intelligence and analytics platform that integrates with other Zoho products like Zoho CRM and Zoho Books.
 It’s a strong contender and part of the Zoho ecosystem.

 Key Features: